Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Dominance of Stein Shrinkage in the Presence of Adversarial Attacks

-Further, by applying Cauchy–Schwarz and Jensen's inequalities we prove (in the Appendix) that: $\mathbb{E}\left(\frac{2 Z^{\top} \theta+p-2}{Z^{\top} Z}\right)<2.$ Hence, the risk of the James–Stein estimator is strictly less than that of the MLE for $p \geq 3$ completing the proof. \end{proof} We are now ready to address the issue of shrinkage estimation of the variance parameter in the above normally distributed random variable with additive sub-Gaussian perturbation.
+Hence, the risk of the JS-estimator is strictly less than that of the observation-based estimator for $p \geq 3$, thus completing the proof. \end{proof} We are now ready to address the issue of shrinkage estimation of the variance parameter in the above normally distributed random variable with additive sub-Gaussian perturbation.